-VARS and RESELLERS:
+VARS and RESELLERS: Ask about our Sales Support Program

 The memory management services allocate linear (as opposed to virtual or physical) address space.

 The page locking services, which work on systems with virtual memory, allow the application to lock pages into memory.
 Locked pages cannot be swapped out as the system attempts to grant a memory request.
 The demand paging performance tuning services do the opposite; they let the application mark a page as a good candidate for swapping, or tell the memory management software that the contents of a page need not be saved (i.e., discarded rather than swapped).